 As in many countries, the UK market access environment is undergoing constant change.
 The MAP Online UK service provides an up to date and constantly evolving description of the environment, structures, processes and news relating to pricing, reimbursement and policy in the four nations of the United Kingdom (England, Scotland, Wales and Northern Ireland).

-The term ‘medical device’ covers a broad range of products including those used every day in most health and social care settings and is defined as:
+The term ‘medical device’ covers a broad range of products including those used every day in most health and social care settings

-Any device, instrument, apparatus, implement, material substance, or other article (used singly or in combination), together with any accessory thereto, which is intended by the manufacturer for:
+A medical device is any device, instrument, apparatus, implement, material substance, or other article (used singly or in combination), together with any accessory thereto, which is intended by the manufacturer for:

-- diagnosis, prevention, monitoring or treatment of alleviation of human disease or injury;
+- Diagnosis, prevention, monitoring or treatment of alleviation of human disease or injury

 MAP Tag Cloud

 Use the word cloud below to search for common topics – the larger the font, the more frequently it occurs.